bcgov/public-cloud-techdocs/docs/azure/best-practices/be-mindful.md

 ## Private Endpoints and DNS

-As a security requirement, some Azure services (ie. Databases, Key Vaults, etc.) have been restricted to private-only connectivity.
+As a security requirement, some Azure PaaS services (ie. Databases, Key Vaults, etc.) have been restricted to private-only connectivity.
 This means during deployment, you will need to include the creation of a [Private Endpoint](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-overview) for this service.

 As part of creating the Private Endpoint, you will be asked about **Private DNS Integration**.
 The Azure portal defaults the "**Integrate with private DNS zone**" option to "**Yes**".
-However, we have the Azure Landing Zones already configured with custom Private DNS Zones, so you should select "**No**" for this option.
+However, we have the Azure Landing Zones already configured with centralized custom Private DNS Zones, so you should select "**No**" for this option.

 ![Private Endpoint - Private DNS Integration](../images/private-endpoints-dns.png "Private Endpoint - Private DNS Integration")

 Once your resource is deployed, a DNS `A-record` will be automatically created in the custom Private DNS Zone in approximately **10 minutes**, pointing to the private IP address of the resource.
 This will allow you to access the resource using the custom DNS name within the private network.

 However, since the endpoint is private-only, you will not be able to access the resource from outside the VNet.
-To access and work with these specific resources, you need to use either [Azure Bastion](https://learn.microsoft.com/en-us/azure/bastion/bastion-overview) or [Azure Virtual Desktop (AVD)](https://learn.microsoft.com/en-us/azure/virtual-desktop/overview) from within the VNet.
+To access and work with these specific resources, you need to use either [Azure Bastion](https://learn.microsoft.com/en-us/azure/bastion/bastion-overview) or an [Azure Virtual Desktop (AVD)](https://learn.microsoft.com/en-us/azure/virtual-desktop/overview) from within the VNet.

-In the future, once [Express Route](../upcoming-features/express-route.md) is available, you will also be able to access these resources from the on-premises network.
+In the future, once [Express Route](../upcoming-features/express-route.md) is available, you will also be able to access these resources from the on-premises network or through a VPN.

 ## Using Terraform to create Subnets